Popular

 5. Focus On Functionality Rather Than Chronology

 This is a last resort option.
-Functional resumes typically are not used since it lacks detail on dates of employment—information most employers want to know.
+Functional resumes typically are not used since they lack details on dates of employment—information most employers want to know.

 A functional resume focuses on grouping specific skills and experiences together as the highlight of the resume.
-This type of format might also work for the career changer and those with gaps in employment history that are due to other pursuits, such as education or family.
+This type of format might also work for career changers and those with gaps in employment history due to other pursuits, such as education or family.

 This is the last resort, though.
 We recommend using a chronological resume format, even if you got fired.
 But it might be worth it to try a functional resume format if the chronological format isn't working for you.